brimoran/RDataViz/1 General R Tips.md

 ### Colour blind safe colours

-The scales library provides good colour blind friendly palletes based on those provided by Tableau.
+The scales package provides good colour blind friendly palletes based on those provided by Tableau.
 To view this pallete use:

 ```r
 library("scales")